-- the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/R(S)E and wider curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent, responsibility, respect and dignity, and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - CPOMS log of any incidents to be followed up by the safeguarding team
+- the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/R(S)E and wider curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent, responsibility, respect and dignity, and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - pupil leadership. including playleaders on the playground. - high quality supervision at playtime and lunchtime - CPOMS log of any incidents to be followed up by the safeguarding team

 At Keyham Barton Catholic Primary we recognise that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported.
 Staff must remain vigilant at all times to signs of child on child abuse.
-Any concerns are to be logged on CPOMS.
-Staff will then investigate all sides of an incident and log witness statements as per our anti-bullying policy.
-This can be found on our school website.
-2022 Anti-Bullying Policy.pdf .
-Parents of the perpetrator are informed if the allegation is confirmed.
-The forms are uploaded to CPOMS and matched to records of all pupils involved.